Arizona State vs. Washington State College Football Odds, Plays and Insights - NewsBreak

 Washington State Stats and Trends

-- Washington State has five wins against the spread in eight games this year.
+- Washington State has five wins against the spread in eight games this season.

-- The Cougars have been underdogs by 15 points or more once this season and covered the spread.

-- Washington State's games this season have gone over the total in two out of eight opportunities (25%).
+- Washington State's games this season have hit the over on two of eight set point totals (25%).

-- The Cougars have turned the ball over two more times (13 total) than the Sun Devils have forced a turnover (11) this season.
+- The Cougars have turned the ball over 13 times this season, two more turnovers than the Sun Devils have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.